telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-filtering-orders-server-side.md

 To support filtering on the server side in the **Orders** Grid, enable `ServerOperation` for the Grid on the DataSource declaration.

-The example below is an excerpt from the declaration of the **Orders** Grid&mdash;which can be found in **Views/Home/Index.cshtml**&mdash;which shows the configuration of the DataSource.
+The following example is an excerpt from the declaration of the **Orders** Grid&mdash;which can be found in **Views/Home/Index.cshtml**&mdash;which shows the configuration of the DataSource.

 ###### Example